buildsby-r4hu1/buildsby-r4hu1/README.md

 - 🤕 Will update Readme.md later, and include other realavant stuff.

 <!--
+Below is a code for future refernce, if i wish to make a theme dynamic image for my homepage

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://user-images.githubusercontent.com/25423296/163456776-7f95b81a-f1ed-45f7-b7ab-8fa810d529fa.png">
   <source media="(prefers-color-scheme: light)" srcset="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png">
   <img alt="Shows an illustrated sun in light mode and a moon with stars in dark mode." src="https://user-images.githubusercontent.com/25423296/163456779-a8556205-d0a5-45e2-ac17-42d089e3c3f8.png">
 </picture>

+if dark theme, then img1
+if light theme, then img2
+if none of above, then img 3
 -->